Overview

 The new hospital replaces King Edward Memorial Hospital and will be built within the Fiona Stanley Hospital precinct, creating more than 1,400 jobs during construction.

-Construction of the new Women and Babies Hospital is expected to be completed by 2029, delivering modern health care facilities that will support Western Australian families for generations to come.
+The new Women and Babies Hospital is expected to open in 2029, delivering modern health care facilities that will support Western Australian families for generations to come.

 Webuild is the appointed Managing Contractor for the new Women and Babies Hospital at the Fiona Stanley Hospital precinct and the Osborne Park Hospital expansion.